cakemanager/cakemanager-adminTheme/README.md

 Once you got your CakeManager up and running open /config/bootstrap.php and add the following line at the end of the file:

-Plugin::load('Admin');
+Plugin::load('CakeManagerTheme');

+Clone or download the CakeManagerTheme and put its content on /plugins/CakeManagerTheme/

-The, in /src/Controller/AppController.php, add
+Then, in /src/Controller/AppController.php, add

     public function beforeFilter(\Cake\Event\Event $event)
     {